Aaron Williams (cartoonist)

-Aaron Kyle Williams is a cartoonist.
+Aaron Kyle Williams (born December 15, 1970) is an American cartoonist, illustrator, and writer best known for his extensive work in the comic and gaming industries.
+Williams has created several popular comic series, including Nodwick, PS238, and Full Frontal Nerdity.

 Career

 Aaron Williams is most famous for his comics Nodwick, PS238 and Full Frontal Nerdity.
 He also is the creator of Backwards Compatible, a comic on the gaming news website Crispy Gamer.

 Hero Games published PS238: The Roleplaying Game (2008), a standalone Hero System game based on the world of Williams' comic of the same name.

 He also wrote a Wildstorm series called North 40, with art by Fiona Staples.

 In November 2011, DC Comics started producing a 5 issue mini series of Diablo Written by Aaron Williams.